rexresearch.com

 engines") as compared to one-phase mixtures.

-[0017] EP 0 475 620 describes non-temperature-sensitive diesel fuel,
+[0017] EP 0 475 620 describes non-temperature-sensitive diesel

-gasoline and kerosine microemulsions and their low-pollutant
+fuel, gasoline and kerosine microemulsions and their

-combustion.
-The mixtures include up to 30% of water, which can be
+low-pollutant combustion.
+The mixtures include up to 30% of

-replaced partially or wholly by methanol, ethanol or propanol.
-In
+water, which can be replaced partially or wholly by methanol,

-addition to a wide variety of additives (for example, ammonium
+ethanol or propanol.
+In addition to a wide variety of

-compounds) for improving the combustion parameters, a comprehensive
+for improving the combustion parameters, a comprehensive

-selection of emulsifier systems is described which are employed as
+selection of emulsifier systems is described which are

-combinations of at least two different surfactants.
-Thus, in addition
+employed as combinations of at least two different

-to many ionic surfactants (C8-C30 chains with and without
+(C8-C30 chains with and without branching/ring) with different

--SO3H, -NH3 and alkylated, alkanoylated, ethoxylated or sulfonated
+alkylated, alkanoylated, ethoxylated or sulfonated ammonium),

-Igepals, ethoxylated alkylphenols) are also used.
+ethoxylated alkylphenols) are also used.
 The classification is

 not by ionic and non-ionic, but by hydrophilic and lipophilic